nuejs/nue/packages/nuejs.org/docs/installation.md

 - **Node.js 20.8** or later, if you prefer not using Bun.

-### Uncertain Windows support
+### Windows support
-Our Windows Tests pass, but nobody on our team uses it.
-So might work, might not.
+Our Windows tests pass, the support is uncertain.
+Nobody on our team uses it actively.

 ### Having Problems?